swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Background

 \subsection{Challenges for DL compilation on Sunway}

 The first challenge is that Sunway processor relies on cross-compilation to generate executables and does not support dynamic linked libraries.
-These limitations prohibit naive adoption of existing deep learning compiler such as TVM to Sunway.
+It prohibits naive adaption of existing deep learning compiler such as TVM to Sunway.
 Therefore, code generation in AOT mode needs to be supported in the deep learning compiler so that it can compile the executables with static linked libraries.
-In addition, an efficient code organization is required with AOT code generation in order to support different compilation targets for MPE and CPE as well as function calls between MPE and CPE.
-For instance, the management and control code should be generated on MPE, whereas the computation code should be generated on CPEs.
+In addition, an efficient code organization is required with AOT code generation in order to support different compilation targets as well as function calls for MPE and CPEs.
 Moreover, the memory capacity of a CG is quite limited compared to the large volume of data generated during the tensor operation.
 To avoid the overhead of frequent memory allocation during computation, the memory needs to be managed globally in AOT code generation.

 The second challenge is to optimize the generated code regarding the unique architecture features of Sunway.
-Observed by existing research works~\cite{lin2017scalable,liu2018towards,li2018multi}, the key to achieve high performance on Sunway is to \textit{1)} fully utilize the computing resources of CPEs for massive parallelism, and \textit{2)} leverage the LDM of each CPE to alleviate the bottleneck of memory access.
-Therefore, when the neural network compiler optimizes the generated code, the following three rules need to be complied: \textit{1)} use the DMA as much as possible when accessing main memory.
+Summarizing from existing researches~\cite{lin2017scalable,liu2018towards,li2018multi,swsptrsv} and the benchmarking~\cite{benchmarking-sw}, the key to achieving high performance on Sunway is to \textit{1)} fully utilize the computing resources of CPEs for massive parallelism, and \textit{2)} leverage the LDM of each CPE to alleviate the bottleneck of memory access.
+Therefore, when the deep learning compiler optimizes the generated codes, the three rules need to be followed: \textit{1)} use the DMA as much as possible when accessing main memory.
 The DMA requires accessing large and continuous data block, which provides higher memory bandwidth; \textit{2)} leverage the LDM to buffer as much data as possible during the computation.
 The LDM reduces the latency to access main memory; \textit{3)} minimize the frequency of memory access as much as possible.
 The computation should exhibit better data locality and re-accessibility after each memory access.

-In sum, implementing an end-to-end compiler for deep learning application requires not only adaptions to the compilation environment on Sunway, but also optimizations targeting the architecture features to improve the performance of generated code.
+In sum, implementing an end-to-end deep learning compiler requires both adaptions to the compilation environment on Sunway and optimizations targeting the architecture features to improve the performance of generated codes.